nagyist/ciao-docs-parser/README.md

 **Filesystem**:
  -  If etcd is not available, CIAO properties will be loaded from: `~/.ciao/`
- -  The default configuration creates input and output folders in the CIP working directory.
-These can be altered by changing the CIAO properties configuration (via etcd, or via `~/.ciao/`)
+ -  The default configuration creates/uses `input`, `completed`, and `error` directories in the CIP working directory.
+These can be altered by changing the CIAO properties configuration (via etcd, or the properties file in `~/.ciao/`)